Galt & Bro.: First Lady in Charge: Edith Galt

-1930's-1999
+1930s-1999

-As Galt changed its ownership throughout the two centuries, new owners and leadership added more energy, work and improvement into the company.
+As Galt changed its ownership throughout the two centuries, new owners and leadership added more energy, work, and improvement into the company.
 Each decade new milestones were achieved with the addition of new jewelry designs and collections, attracting new clients.
 Galt's contributions were hence carried through each American era.
-In 1941, during the onset of World War II, Galt held a gold and silver donation drive to support the war efforts and help finance the US and its Allies.
+In 1941, during the onset of World War II, Galt held a gold and silver donation drive to support the war efforts and help finance the U.S. and its allies.
 The public was asked to bring any old gold and silver pieces to the store.
 The money from the contributions went to the soldiers, sailors, and the Marines Club that maintained quarters for visiting soldiers.

 President Dwight D. Eisenhower

-In the year 1960, the 34th President of the United States, President Dwight D. Eisenhower had commissioned a gold plaque made in 14 karat gold for the Soviet leader Nikita Khrushchev.
+In the year 1960, the 34th president of the United States, President Dwight D. Eisenhower, had commissioned a gold plaque made in 14 karat gold for the Soviet leader Nikita Khrushchev.
 However their meeting was ultimately cancelled as a result of the emerging Cold War and increasing tensions between the United States and the Soviet Union.
-The plaque remained unaccounted for and instead Galt & Bro. kept the gold plaque to become another artefact of American history, as memento of the polarizing relationship between the United States and the Soviet Union, eventually succeeded by Russia.
+The plaque remained unaccounted for and instead Galt & Bro. kept the gold plaque to become another artefact of American history, as a memento of the polarizing relationship between the United States and the Soviet Union, eventually succeeded by Russia.